Káraný

 Káraný is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 800 inhabitants.
+It has about 900 inhabitants.

 Etymology

 Káraný was originally name of a forest in which game hunting and tree cutting were "severely punished" (in old Czech káráno).
+The name was then transferred to the settlement.

 Geography

 Káraný is located about 11 km northeast of Prague.
 It lies in the Central Elbe Table.
 The municipality is situated at the confluence of the Elbe and Jizera rivers.